The salary is competitive with other Peninsula schools.

 Founding Teachers and Leaders

 Peninsula School for Boys--a new non-profit independent middle school for boys that opened in the fall of 2021--is looking for faculty to teach and lead for the 2022-23 school year.
 This is a once-in-a-teaching-lifetime opportunity to create and be a part of a mission-centered and innovative program, forge deep connections with students and their families, and build personal and professional skills by being on the ground floor of a new school.

 As we are expanding--adding a grade level and class sections--we will be hiring 2-3 new teachers and leaders for the 2022-23 school year.
-We are looking for Math, Science, History, English/Language Arts, Spanish, and physical education teachers (most likely people who could do a combination of those) and educational leaders/administrators to flesh out our leadership team.
+We are looking for Math, Science, History, English/Language Arts, Spanish, and physical education teachers (most likely people who could do a combination of those) and educational leaders/administrators (in particular Admission) to flesh out our leadership team.
 We are inspired by people who can teach and lead and by what the right people can bring to our growing school.

 We are looking for people who:

 have proven records of creating irresistible classrooms/leading irresistible programs;

 love working with middle school boys and find connection to our school’s mission;

 represent the rich diversity of the peninsula, are dedicated to equity and inclusion, and work toward their own cultural humility and awareness;